 Hao Feng, MD

-Experimental Surgical Research Division, Department of General, Visceral, Transplant and Vascular Surgery, University Hospital of LMU Munich, Germany
+Experimental Surgical Research Division, Department of General, Visceral, Transplant and Vascular Surgery, University Hospital of LMU Munich, Munich, Germany

 Dr. Feng finished his doctoral study in Ludwig-Maximilians-University of Munich studying the surgical oncology and immune modulation of colorectal liver metastases.
 Dr. Feng had his residency training in Nan-fang Hospital affiliated to Southern Medical University (the former First Military Medical University), and worked in Department of Education Administration at the meantime.
 He then worked in Rui-jin Hospital affiliated to Shanghai Jiao-tong University, School of Medicine and performed medical training as well as Ph.D. study in Ludwig-Maximilians-University of Munich.
 He is currently a visiting scholar and research scientist in Hospital of University of LMU Munich and Munich Red Cross Hospital in Germany, as well as a fellow scholar in SJTU national institute of hospital development in China.